rbee-keeper/rbee/frontend/apps/marketplace/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---

+## ⚠️ Stability Notice

+**This marketplace application is structurally correct and SEO-optimized.**

+- Pure SSG architecture with optimal search engine visibility
+- Environment-aware presentation layer (TEAM-421)
+- Consistent component architecture

+**Out of scope for destructive refactors during commercial site rebuild.**

+Only targeted, intentional changes should be made to this application.
+The marketplace serves as a stable reference implementation while the commercial site undergoes restructuring.